stjudecloud/rfcs/text/chipseq_workflow.md

                   O=$BWASORTED_BAM \             # Coordinate-sorted BAM.
                   SO="coordinate" \              # Specify the output should be coordinate-sorted
                   CREATE_INDEX=false \           # Explicitly do not create an index at this step, in case the default changes.
-                  CREATE_MD5_FILE=false \        # Explicity do not create an md5 checksum at this step, in case the default changes.
+                  CREATE_MD5_FILE=false \        # Explicitly do not create an md5 checksum at this step, in case the default changes.
                   COMPRESSION_LEVEL=5 \          # Explicitly set the compression level to 5, although, at the time of writing, this is the default.
                   VALIDATION_STRINGENCY=SILENT   # Turn of validation stringency for this step.
    ```